 A graduate with a business administration degree and a penchant for data can easily start their careers in this profile.
 However, to branch out into data analytics, market analysts must learn database skills and have thorough knowledge of applied mathematics as well as statistics.

-A minimum of three years of experience as junior data scientists enables you to choose the field to build your data science career in.
+A minimum of three years of experience as junior data scientist enables you to choose the field to build your data science career in.
 Larger enterprises and tech-driven companies have robust data development teams that comprise senior data analysts, senior data scientists’, data engineers, data architects, as well as AI and ML engineers.

 #1: Senior Data Engineers and Architects

 Senior data engineers and senior data architects work together to build data infrastructure, software, and frameworks to collect and manage terabytes of raw data.
 This data could be coming from varying sources into a centralized location.
-They are key to ensuring flawless data flow, modelling, and architecture of how data is captured, database management, security of data, data integrity, and data governance based on business goals.
+They are key to ensuring flawless data flow, modeling, and architecture of how data is captured, database management, security of data, data integrity, and data governance based on business goals.

 #2: Senior Data Analysts